Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Bay City State Park*

-Bay City State Park in Lake Huron’s Saginaw Bay has an accessible walkway down to the waterfront, as well as a beach wheelchair that is available for use year-round.
+On Saginaw Bay off Lake Huron, Bay City State Park has an accessible walkway to the waterfront and a beach wheelchair available year-round.
+Call 989-684-3020 to reserve.

 Lakeport State Park

-Located on Michigan’s Blue Thumb Coast on the shores of Lake Huron, Lakeport State Park offers an accessible walkway to the waterfront.
+On the Blue Thumb Coast along Lake Huron, Lakeport offers an accessible walkway to the waterfront.

 Port Crescent State Park